playframework/playframework/documentation/manual/working/javaGuide/main/sql/JavaDatabase.md

 ## Configuring the connection pool

 Out of the box, Play uses [HikariCP](https://github.com/brettwooldridge/HikariCP) as default database connection pool implementation.
-Also, you can use your own pool that implements `play.api.db.ConnectionPool` by specifying FQCN:
+Also, you can use your own pool that implements `play.api.db.ConnectionPool` by specifying the fully-qualified class name:

 ```
 play.db.pool=your.own.ConnectionPool